davehorner/cargo-e/README.md

      means that each target will be run for 10 seconds.
 After 10 seconds, Cargo-e will prompt for a key press; if no key is pressed (or if a non-quit key is pressed), the running process will be killed, and the next target is started.

-- **Other flags**

-  `--release`
-    When specified, Cargo-e passes the --release flag to the underlying Cargo command so that the samples are built and run in release mode.
-This can significantly improve performance.

-  `--quiet`
-    When specified, Cargo-e passes the --quiet flag and automatically adjusts the environment (by appending -Awarnings to RUSTFLAGS) so that compilation output and warnings are suppressed during the run.
-This creates a cleaner output, focusing solely on the sample's runtime behavior.

-  `--help`
 Displays detailed help information.
 Use the -h option for additional details on all available flags.

 ## Features and Configuration